Mequinenza: Antiquity and Middle Age

 In Roman times the old Octogesa was settled and would be located near the actual place of the town.
 During the decay of the Roman Empire, Octogesa was conquered by the Gothic army and later conquered by the Berber tribe of the Miknasa, which would give its name to the town.
 It was known in Andalusian times as Miknasa al-Zaytun, or Miknasa of the Olives, a title also given to Meknes, a Moroccan city of the same etymology.
-It is believed that Miknasa al-Zaytun was settled between the year 714 and 719.
+It is believed that Miknasa al-Zaytun was settled between the years 714 and 719.
 During this time it is built a small tower defense.
-Al-Idrisi, chronicler of the time, describes it like this: "It is small, but it has a strong fortress of strong aspect and it is in the borders of al-Ándalus".With the Reconquista, the first attempt to besiege Mequinenza in 1133 by Alfonso the Battaler was successful and, although the Almoravids reconquered the town the following year.
+Al-Idrisi, chronicler of the time, describes it like this:

+It is small, but it has a strong fortress of strong aspect and it is in the borders of al-Ándalus.

+With the Reconquista, the first attempt to besiege Mequinenza in 1133 by Alfonso the Battaler was successful and, although the Almoravids reconquered the town the following year.
 Mequinenza is definitively won by the Christians on 24 October 1149 by a Catalan-Aragonese army.
 Mequinenza, after half a century of direct royal jurisdiction, was a manor of the house of the Moncada, together with Aitona and Seròs.
-And these are the ones that build the important Castle of Mequinenza.
+These are the ones that built the important Castle of Mequinenza.
 Although the Christian conquest still stood, the three villages were mostly Muslim.
 Years later conflicts between Fraga and Mequinenza arise because of their border boundaries.
 On 6 September 1246, to avoid battles and litigation, Pere de Moncada and his wife Sibila proceeded to muddle these terms.

-Mequinenza did not avoid the plague of 1348, which causes many victims on this occasion and also in epidemic outbreaks since 1380.
+Mequinenza did not avoid the plague of 1348, which caused many victims on this occasion and also in epidemic outbreaks since 1380.
 As a result, from 1381 to 1387, the infant Juan el Cazador remains on several occasions in the castle.
-In 1410, after the death without descendants of Martin of Aragon and during the successive disputes that led to the Commitment of Caspe, the supporters of Count Jaime de Urgel in the kingdom of Aragon organized their own parliament in Mequinenza, in opposition to the parliament of Alcañiz loyal to Fernando de Trastámara.
+In 1410, after the death without descendants of Martin of Aragon and during the successive disputes that led to the Commitment of Caspe, the supporters of Count Jaime de Urgel in the kingdom of Aragon organized their parliament in Mequinenza, in opposition to the parliament of Alcañiz loyal to Fernando de Trastámara.